Are Bioplastics Good For The Environment? 🌏

 Bioplastics might not be good for the environment because of these reasons

-In addition to that, Ensia also listed some example bioplastics, how we can compost them and the possibility of composting them, even.
+In addition to that, Ensia also listed some examples of bioplastics, how we can compost them and the possibility of composting them, even.
 We state an example: PLA.

 To Frederik Wurm, a chemist at the Max Planck Institute for Polymer Research (MPIP), drinking straws made from PLA are “the perfect example for greenwashing.”
 They are more expensive than other plastic drinking straws, but don’t readily biodegrade on a beach or in the sea.

 For biodegradation, PLA needs industrial composting conditions, including temperatures above 58 °C (136 °F).
 It needs to be properly managed and routed to specialized industrial composting or recycling facilities.
 Under the right circumstances, microbes can turn the material into carbon dioxide and water within a couple of weeks.
 However, if it becomes littered or dumped, PLA sticks around for much longer.
 When pure PLA ends up in seawater, it does not seem to biodegrade at all.